LucasCanete/KitchenAlarm/README.md

    <img src="images/kitchenalarm_2.jpeg" alt="kitchenalarm" width="300" height="350" style="display:inline-block;" />
 </p>

-## Project Status
+## Project Corretions
-The project has been built but is still under test.
-Some of the testing points are:
+The project is still under development.
+Here are some improvement points for the next version.
+Crossed points havve alredy been implemented in the kicad design.
-- [ ] Correct charging of the battery (Led indicates when charging is not complete/complete)
+- [x] Add Rd resistors to USB-C for it to be detected as a passive device
-- [ ] Not battery does not get damaged because of the charges
+- [x] Add resistor to buzzer transistor
-- [ ] No overheating of the battery
+- [ ] Use driver for efficient control of 7 segment display (MAX7219 or TM1637)